gu-fan/riv.vim/doc/riv_todo.rst

 4. Links

    + Links:   The standalone web link with ``/`` is detected as local file.
-   + Links:   Link tags between files?
+   + Links:   Link tags between files? index.rst#section -> index.html#section
    + Links:   Github flavor: create commit link, issue link?
-   + TODO highlight in another color when the file of file link is not readable.
+   + DONE 2012-07-07 highlight in another color when the file of file link is not readable.

 5. Lists

-   A. '=' should format the sub list which indent is between parent's item and idt.
+   A. DONE 2012-07-07 '>' and '<' and '=' will format the sub list's num/level and fix the indent
    B. DONE 2012-07-05 Rewrite the list shifting action and formatting action.
       only fix the indent caused by list-item change. so it did not change the document structure.